 - First level QA/QC check is conducted post eligibility phase and prior to applicant signing.
-An independent secondary review of the applicant's eligibility will be conducted to ensure compliance with eligibility criteria for the Program prior to the applicant signing - 2.
-Second level QA/QC check is conducted via independent review at the post construction phase and prior to payment being disbursed to the GC - 3.
-Third level QA/QC is conducted just prior to application closeout in wvGMS
+An independent secondary review of the applicant's eligibility will be conducted to ensure compliance with eligibility criteria for the Program prior to the applicant signing - Second level QA/QC check is conducted at the post construction phase and prior to payment being disbursed to the GC - 3.
+Third level QA/QC is conducted during the monitoring process.